-SETTLEMENT - The footing must be strong enough not to break apart under a load, and must be able to stand up to continuous exposure to damp soil.

-SETTLEMENT - If the basement floor is lowered, there is the risk that the footings will be broken off on the UNDERMINED inside or will lose their support.
-Even if excavation is not done below the footings but down OR CUT to the bottom of them, the lateral support for the footing may be lost, and the footing and FOOTINGS foundation wall may move inward.

-SETTLEMENT/ When a basement floor is lowered, the footings should be underpinned (lowered and, in some WALL FAILURE - cases, enlarged).
-Alternatively, only the central section of the basement should be lowered, to LOWERED avoid disturbing any of the soil near the footings.
-Depending upon how much the basement BASEMENT floor is lowered, the required clearance from the footings varies.
-A soils engineer is often FLOORS consulted and a concrete curb (also called a bench footing or Dutch wall) may be needed around the inside edge of the footings to ensure they are not compromised.
+SETTLEMENT - UNDERSIZED FOOTINGS Settlement may be the result of poor design, or an additional load that has been added.
+For example, when a second floor is added to a bungalow, the weight may cause the footings to sink.
+The additional weight of a masonry chimney can also cause localized footing failure.
+SETTLEMENT - FOOTING DETERIORATION The footing must be strong enough not to break apart under a load, and must be able to stand up to continuous exposure to damp soil.
+SETTLEMENT - UNDERMINED OR CUT FOOTINGS If the basement floor is lowered, there is the risk that the footings will be broken off on the inside or will lose their support.
+Even if excavation is not done below the footings but down to the bottom of them, the lateral support for the footing may be lost, and the footing and foundation wall may move inward.
+SETTLEMENT/ WALL FAILURE - LOWERED BASEMENT FLOORS When a basement floor is lowered, the footings should be underpinned (lowered and, in some cases, enlarged).
+Alternatively, only the central section of the basement should be lowered, to avoid disturbing any of the soil near the footings.
+Depending upon how much the basement floor is lowered, the required clearance from the footings varies.
+A soils engineer is often consulted and a concrete curb (also called a bench footing or Dutch wall) may be needed around the inside edge of the footings to ensure they are not compromised.
 Building settlement and failure of foundation walls are both risks when lowering basement floors.
+One of the dangers in lowering basement floors is the increased risk of basement leakage.